shubha07m/On-device-computer-vision-experiments-with-IoT/README.md

 S. Mukherjee, O. Coudert and C. Beard, "UNIMODAL: UAV-Aided Infrared Imaging Based Object Detection and Localization for Search and Disaster Recovery," 2022 IEEE International Symposium on Technologies for Homeland Security (HST), Boston, MA, USA, 2022, pp. 1-6, doi: 10.1109/HST56032.2022.10025436.

-## Raspberry pi based human / other object detection, audio alarm creation in CPU temperature controlled environment ##
+## Raspberry pi based human / other object detection and audio notification with CPU temperature controlled environment ##

 ![alt text](https://github.com/shubha07m/yolov8-testing/blob/main/from_pi/rpi4b.png)

-I used a CanaKit based raspberry pi version 4B (CanaKit extreme, 128 Gb, 8Gb, BullsEye OS) and an USB camera for object detection this time.
+I used a [CanaKit](https://www.amazon.com/dp/B08B6F1FV5?psc=1&ref=ppx_yo2ov_dt_b_product_details) based raspberry pi version 4B (CanaKit extreme, 128 Gb, 8Gb, BullsEye OS) and an USB camera for object detection this time.
 Few of the interesting features were tested this time:

-1. YOLOV8 ('yolov8n.pt' the smaller moodel by Ultralytics) were tested working successfully with a much smaller capacity CPU based IoT system.
+1. YOLOV8 ('yolov8n.pt' the smaller model by Ultralytics) were tested working successfully with a much smaller capacity CPU based IoT system.
 2. An audio based alert system on detection with various conditions and parameters was tested.
 3. A predefined CPU temperature threshold was used to control the run, such that the detection ends when it crosses a certain CPU temperature.
 4. Inside house or low-light outside environment were also tested.